vkakerbeck/tbp.monty/docs/overview/glossary.md

 # Reference Frame

 A specific coordinate system within which locations and rotations can be represented.
 For instance, a location may be represented relative to the body (body/ego-centric reference frame) or relative to some point in the world (world/allo-centric reference frame) or relative to an object's center (object-centric reference frame).
+There is no requirement for a specific origin (for example grid cells in the brain don't represent an origin).
+The important thing is that locations are represented relative to each other in a consistent metric space with path integration properties.
+For more information, see [our documentation on reference frames in Monty (and transforms between them)](../how-monty-works/monty/reference-frame-transformations.md).

 # Rigid Body Transformation